rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.trace"></a>
 ## *trace [<sup>method</sup>](#head.Methods)*

 Traces the specified endpoint with the specified number of packets using `traceroute`.

+### Events

+  No Events.

 ### Parameters